 During the internship, students need to keep a careful record of the hours they complete.
-Students are required to maintain a Log of these hours (an excel spreadsheet will be provided) and submit it as part of the requirements of the 1-unit Supervision course provided by the program.
-At the end of the training experience, the supervisee and supervisor sign a "Verification of Experience" form (https://www.psychology.ca.gov/applicants/sup_agree.shtml), which indicates the total number of weeks and hours of supervised work, and the total hours of supervision.
+Students are required to maintain a Log of these hours (an excel spreadsheet will be provided) and submit it as part of the requirements of the 313H and I seminars they are enrolled in during the internship year.
+At the end of the training experience, the supervisee and supervisor sign a "Verification of Experience" form, which indicates the total number of weeks and hours of supervised work, and the total hours of supervision.
 Students will also be required to keep hourly logs for each week and have them signed by the supervisor at regular intervals, although the California BOP does not require these.